 Butter

-- Flavor: Butter imparts a rich, creamy, and slightly nutty flavor to cornbread.
+- Flavor: Butter imparts a rich, creamy, slightly nutty flavor to cornbread.
 It can add a delightful buttery aroma and taste to the finished product.

 Oil